tudelft3d/geogeeks/docs/python/install.md

     ```

 === ":simple-windows: Windows"
-    Note: pyenv was created for MacOS and Linux, the version for Windows is called "pyenv-win".
+    Note: pyenv was created for macOS and Linux, the version for Windows is called "pyenv-win".
 However, it works the same as pyenv and the command in the terminal is still `pyenv`.

     To install Python via pyenv-win, make sure you have [Chocolatey](../computer/packagemanager.md) installed and then run the following commands in your [Powershell terminal](../computer/terminal.md).